swersk/Etsy-Map/README.md

 • Filter sales data by product<br />
 • Responsive and user-friendly interface<br />

 ## v2

-In the upcoming iteration, I'd like to add the following features:
+In the upcoming iteration, I'd like to add the following features:<br />
 • View sales trends (MoM and YoY)<br />
 • Buyer reviews included in Infowindows<br />
 • AI-generated fun facts about sales data<br />

 ## License

 This project is licensed under the MIT License.

 # Contact